 However, this expected trajectory rarely holds in practice.
-The data-consistency gradient often dominates the update dynamics, causing each intermediate distribution $\pi(\mathbf{x}_t|\mathbf{y})$ to act as an isolated approximation of the posterior rather than part of a coherent sequence of marginals.
+The gradient of data likelihood gradient often dominates the update dynamics, causing each intermediate distribution $\pi(\mathbf{x}_t|\mathbf{y})$ to act as an isolated approximation of the posterior rather than part of a coherent sequence of marginals.
 As a result, the path from $\mathbf{x}_T$ to $\mathbf{x}_0$ becomes a set of loosely connected estimates rather than a consistent posterior evolution.
 This reveals that a strictly Bayesian interpretation is insufficient for explaining the empirical behavior of diffusion-based inverse problem solvers.
-Since diffusion updates and data-consistency updates effectively operate independently, an expectation–maximization (EM)–style viewpoint becomes more suitable: the diffusion stage defines a flat prior space that constrains feasible solutions, while the likelihood gradient $\nabla_{\mathbf{x}_0}\log p(\mathbf{y}|\mathbf{x}_0)$ is refined within this space through an Markov chain Monte Carlo (MCMC)-style update.
-The two stages are thus naturally decoupled, corresponding to prior initialization followed by likelihood-driven correction.
+This reveals that the diffusion prior and the data-consistency update serve fundamentally different roles: the diffusion stage provides a structured initialization that constrains the feasible solution space to lie near the data manifold, while the likelihood gradient refines this initialization to satisfy the measurement.
+The two stages are thus naturally decoupled, corresponding to prior-driven initialization followed by likelihood-driven correction.

-Building on this perspective, we refine the understanding of why diffusion-based inverse problem solvers are effective and introduce \textbf{DAPS++}.
+Building on this perspective, we introduce DAPS++.
 Leveraging the principles of Decoupled Annealing Posterior Sampling (DAPS), our method provides a more efficient and interpretable formulation of diffusion-based Bayesian inference using diffusion models that operate directly in pixel space.
-Empirically, \textbf{DAPS++} delivers strong performance across a broad set of inverse problems—including both linear and nonlinear image restoration while offering substantially faster sampling than existing approaches.
-Compared with DAPS and other diffusion-based inverse problem methods, \textbf{DAPS++} achieves comparable or superior reconstruction quality while reducing sampling time and neural function evaluations (NFEs) by approximately \textbf{90\%} on both the FFHQ validation set and the ImageNet test dataset.
+Empirically, DAPS++ delivers strong performance across a broad range of inverse problems, including both linear and nonlinear image restoration, while offering substantially faster sampling than existing approaches.
+Compared with DAPS and other diffusion-based inverse problem methods, DAPS++ achieves comparable or superior reconstruction quality while reducing sampling time and neural function evaluations (NFEs) by approximately 90\%on both the FFHQ validation set and the ImageNet test dataset.